 Visiting and exchange students who will be studying at the University for less than 8 weeks do not participate in the Student Health Plan.
 They are welcome to come to the University Health Service (UHS) for care on a fee-for-service basis.
 These students do not complete a Health History Form.

-The fees for the mandatory health fee and health insurance for the 2013-2014 year are:
+The fees for the mandatory health fee and health insurance are:

 Graduating students are encouraged to check their health insurance status to assure continuing coverage and access to health care following graduation.
-Students enrolled in the University-sponsored Aetna Student Health insurance plan are covered through July 31, 2013.
-For students needing more time to secure alternate coverage, a single term 3 month continuation plan is available for students currently enrolled in the plan.
-Write to firstname.lastname@example.org for additional information if needed.
-Students must enroll in the continuation plan within 31 days of loss of coverage, or by August 31, 2013.
-For more…
+Students enrolled in the University-sponsored Aetna Student Health insurance plan are covered through July 31.
+For information about coverage options after July 31 (December 31 for students graduating in December), check "Information for Graduating Students" on this web site.
+If you have questions, you can write to the UHS Insurance Advisor at firstname.lastname@example.org for assistance.

 All full-time students participate in the Student Health Plan, which covers primary care visits to the University Health Service (UHS), time-limited therapy at the University Counseling Center (UCC), and health promotion services.
 The Student Health Plan includes: